scoutsft/challenge/README.md

 While we encourage using C# and Microsoft SQL Server, please use whatever language and SQL database you are most comfortable with.

+**Project Submission**

+Completed submissions can be submitted via a fork on the project, or via email.
+Please provide your database as a collection of scripts in a .sql file, rather than a database (ie .mdf) file